-Secondly, it is better to remove such items even below cost, then to just keep it as a waste.
+Secondly, it is better to remove such items even below cost, than to just keep it as a waste.
 This will help the owner improve his spending habits.

 For a small business where the owner is already looking to save every single dollar, it is hard to imagine that expenses can still be reduced.
-What needs to be done is to see the larger picture.
+See the larger picture.
 For instance, installing solar energy panels may be costly but they will considerably reduce electricity costs and in a few years, therefore, recover all the cash used to purchase them.
-Another way of controlling operating expenses is cashflow budgeting which is followed by many small and large businesses.
+Another way of controlling operating expenses is cash flow budgeting which is followed by many small and large businesses.

 Outsourcing is a good policy for small businesses especially startups and this helps minimize fixed costs of the business.
 Cash management techniques recommend businesses to look for outsourcing opportunities instead of hiring personnel or purchasing the equipment for DIY projects.